z3nsh0w/QUARK/README.md

+🚨
-🚨 #WARNING: THIS REPO IS FOR SOURCE CODE ONLY
+# WARNING: THIS REPO IS FOR SOURCE CODE ONLY
-🚨 #If You want to download finished and compiled files you need to go to the releases tab
+# If You want to download finished and compiled files you need to go to the releases tab

 # Musician